 Cézanne is said to have inspired cubism.

 Two hours is hardly enough to explore the life of Cézanne in Aix, but it was a start.
 Another day, another reason to visit …

 Aix in One Day: Tourist Train

-As the Barefoot Blogger suggests for first-time visits to a city, a hop-on-hop-off bus or tour train is a great way to get an overview.
+As the Barefoot Blogger suggests, a hop-on-hop-off bus or tour train is a great way to get an overview of first-time visits to a city.

-During our one day visit to Aix, Memories Tour co-leader Patricia Sands and I carved out time to do what we love most: shop, eat and drink!
+During our one-day visit to Aix, Memories Tour co-leader Patricia Sands and I decided to do what we love most: shop, eat and drink!
 I must come back, indeed.

 South of France Memories Tour 2018